The 15 Greatest NFL Wide Receivers of All Time

-The best wide receivers are some of the most graceful athletes in the entire sports universe.
-Whether they’re impressive physical specimens or simply phenomenal route runners, wideouts are visible, engaging, and capable of developing a unique chemistry with their quarterbacks, emerging as go-to-guys in the clutch.
-Old timers and self-proclaimed purists often write off wide receivers as prima donnas.
+The best wide receivers are some of the most impressive athletes in the entire sports universe.
+Whether they’re unbelievable physical specimens or simply phenomenal route runners, wideouts are visible, engaging, and capable of developing a unique chemistry with their quarterbacks, emerging as go-to-guys in the clutch.

-For better or worse, “antics” seem to come part and parcel with many gifted wideouts.
 Ranking the thousands of wide receivers who pass through the NFL is daunting.
-Comparing players across eras is nearly impossible, and this dynamic list will always be up for debate.
+Comparing players across eras is nearly impossible.
+And this dynamic list will, likely, be up for debate.
 Nevertheless, here’s our countdown of the 15 greatest wide receivers of all time.

 10. James Lofton